dequelabs/axe-devtools-html-api-examples/Node/playwright_vanilla/README.md

 ## Install Dependencies

-Install the dependencies **axe DevTools Playwright** and **axe DevTools Reporter** for the project.
+Install the dependencies including **axe DevTools Playwright** and **axe DevTools Reporter** for the project.

 > **_NOTE:_**
->You need a valid license to access and use our APIs and example projects.
+>You need a valid license to use our APIs.
 For more information, see [Install from Deque’s Agora](https://docs.deque.com/devtools-html/4.0.0/en/node-pl-install-agora) page.
-After configuring the access to Deque private registry, you can install the dependencies for this project.
+After configuring the access to Deque's private registry, you can install the dependencies for this project.

-The following command installs all the required dependencies **`@axe-devtools/playwright`** and **`@axe-devtools/reporter`** as mentioned in the **`package.json`** to run the example project.
+The following command installs all the required dependencies to run this example project.

 ```sh
 npm install